notherealmarco/docker-magic-firewal/README.md

 In the above example:
 - The `web` container can communicate with other containers on different Docker networks (`magicfw.firewall.allow_icc: true`).
-- The container can be accessed by external hosts using the container's IP (`magicfw.firewall.allow_external: true`).
+- The container can be accessed by external hosts using the container's IP (**not host IP!**) (`magicfw.firewall.allow_external: true`).
+This requires a route on other hosts or the router.

 #### Example 2
 ```yaml